Day 133, Sat 13 May

 With another sudden downpour under way, the very conveniently placed Drift Inn, directly opposite my home for tonight, became the agreed venue to re-convene our meeting.
 An excellent place for a full refuel and a great place to hear a lot more about Buncrana’s history.

 Amongst many other gems I heard this evening was that this is Amazing Grace Country.
-Many years ago, John Newton, a wealthy slave-trader en route to Liverpool, got into difficulties in stormy conditions off the north Irish coast, eventually managing to seek shelter in Lough Swilly and came ashore here.
+Many more years ago, John Newton, a wealthy slave-trader en route to Liverpool, got into difficulties in stormy conditions off the north Irish coast, eventually managing to seek shelter in Lough Swilly and came ashore here.
 He was so grateful for his survival that he “saw the light”, quit the slave trade and joined William Wilberforce as a powerful abolitionist campaigner.
 He once was lost and now is found, here in Buncrana, where his gratitude led to his penning of Amazing Grace.

 Thanks also to Tommy, local character and historian, for many other pearls of wisdom about the military history of 20th century Buncrana.